smagt/smagt.github.io/2024-07-05-how I made this blog.md

 None of the standard jekyll github themes were to my liking; I quickly found just-the-docs, and decided that to be my theme.
 With some adjustments, of course.

 And that lead to an adapted setup, which I realised as follows:
 1) create a number of files to specify the theme, as well as Jekyll scripts.
-I gathered these files in [[repo.tgz]].
+I gathered these files in [repo.tgz](repo.tgz).
 In particular, these contain:
 		- [`.gitignore`](repo/.gitignore)
 		- the scripts in [`.github/workflows/ci.yml`](repo/.github/workflows/ci.yml) and [`.github/workflows/pages.yml`](repo/.github/workflows/pages.yml`)
 		- the html navigation in [`_includes/components/`](repo/_includes/components/) and the sorting, including extra code for books sorting, in [`_includes/sorted_pages.html`](repo/_includes/sorted_pages.html)